sminnee/silverstripe-intercom/docs/tasks.md

 Once it is correctly installed and configured, this module will run the automated tasks at the following times:

-- Updating Intercom tags → every minute
+- Updating Intercom tags → every 30 minutes
-- Updating Intercom teams → every minute
+- Updating Intercom teams → every 30 minutes
 - Creating, tagging and assigning Intercom conversations to teams → every hour

 You can change these frequencies with the following config settings: